cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 When it comes to governance, it is yet undefined if we want to allow a vesting account to be able to deposit vesting coins into proposals.

-In addition, the vesting account should also be able to spend any coins it receives from other users.
-Thus, the bank module's `MsgSend` handler should error if a vesting account is trying to send an amount that exceeds their unlocked coin amount.
+It is also important to note that a vesting account vests all of it's coin denominations at the same rate.
+This may be subject to change.

 __Note__: A vesting account could have some vesting and non-vesting coins at genesis, however, the latter is unlikely.